Shri Ram Centre for Performing Arts

-Shri Ram Centre for Performing Arts or SRC one of Delhi's best known theatres at Mandi House on Safdar Hasmi Marg, New Delhi, close to the Kendra, it is run by the Indian National Theatre Trust established in 1958 the promotion of Art and Culture, with people like Sheila Bharat Ram, Kamla Devi Chattopadhyay, Nandita Kriplani and Aditya Srivastava associated with it.
-The Centre runs a certified Two Year Acting Course.
+The Shri Ram Centre for Performing Arts (SRCPA) commonly referred as Shri Ram Centre, is one of Delhi's noted theatre organisation and theatre venues.
+It is situated at Mandi House on Safdar Hashmi Marg, New Delhi, close to the Shriram Bharatiya Kala Kendra, Kamani Auditorium, Triveni Kala Sangam and the National School of Drama.

+It is run by the Indian National Theatre Trust, established in 1958 the promotion of Art and Culture, with people like Sheila Bharat Ram, Kamaladevi Chattopadhyay, Nandita Kriplani and Aditya Srivastava associated with it.
+The Centre runs a certified two-year-acting-course.
 The SRCPA Theatre Repertory Company started in 1980 and Puppet Theatre company, which over the years saw the rise of modern puppetry under puppeteer Dadi Padamjee.